alexwlchan/alexwlchan.net/src/_drafts/web-archiving-my-bookmarks.md

     %}
   </div>
   <figcaption>
+    Here’s an example from the New York Times.
-    You can tell which one is the <a href="https://www.nytimes.com/2016/03/27/opinion/sunday/my-mothers-garden.html">real article</a>, because you have to click through two dialogs and scroll past an ad before you see any text.
+    You can tell which page is the <a href="https://www.nytimes.com/2016/03/27/opinion/sunday/my-mothers-garden.html">real article</a>, because you have to click through two dialogs and scroll past an ad before you see any text.
   </figcaption>
 </figure>

 I was inspired by AO3 (the Archive of Our Own), a popular fanfiction site.
-They offer [downloadable versions](https://archiveofourown.org/faq/downloading-fanworks?language_id=en) of every story in multiple formats, and they believe in it so strongly that *everything* published on their site can be downloaded.
+You can [download copies](https://archiveofourown.org/faq/downloading-fanworks?language_id=en) of every story in multiple formats, and they believe in it so strongly that *everything* published on their site can be downloaded.
 Authors don't get to opt out.

 An HTML download from AO3 looks different to the styled version you'd see browsing the web: